cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

         list.add(fut)
     }

-    // Wait for all threads finished.
-    for (f in list) {
+    // Wait for all threads to finish. for (f in list) {
         f.get()
     }